mattrussell2/gradescope-autograder/README.md

 ```
 test_autograder -j NUMCORES
 ```

+### testrunner.sh
-Note that on Gradescope the file `testrunner.sh` is what actually runs the autograder.
-This is so you can have some flexibility around running the autograder without having to rebuild the container/.zip file - `run_autograder` will call this script, so feel free to add extra bash commands before/after tests are run.
-You change the command in that file to include `-j NUMCORES` if you'd like, although on Gradescope there isn't likely much to be gained from this.
+In Gradescope's docker container, the usual `run_autograder` script runs the assignment-specific script named `testrunner.sh`, which in turn actually runs `autograde`.
+The reason for this extra script is to maximize flexibility; any changes made to `run_autograder` would have to both require rebuilding the container and would need to propagate across assignments.
+This setup, by contrast, allows you to make changes for a given assignment without having to rebuild the container/.zip file.
+That is to say, feel free to add extra commands before/after tests are run in `testrunner.sh`.
+For instance, you change the command in that file to include `-j NUMCORES` if you'd like, although on Gradescope there isn't likely much to be gained from this.

 ## Test .toml Configuration Options
 These are the configuration options for a test.
 You may set any of these in `[common]`,